Customs and Border Protection, DHS.

 This proposed rule does not meet the criteria for a “significant regulatory action” under Executive Order 12866.
 As such, the Office of Management and Budget (OMB) has not reviewed this proposed rule.

-The collections of information affected by this proposed rulemaking were previously reviewed and approved by the Office of Management and Budget (OMB) in accordance with the requirements of the Paperwork Reduction Act of 1995 (44 U.S.C.
+The collections of information affected by this proposed rulemaking Start Printed Page 66934were previously reviewed and approved by the Office of Management and Budget (OMB) in accordance with the requirements of the Paperwork Reduction Act of 1995 (44 U.S.C.
 3507) under control number 1651-0077.
 There are no new collections of information proposed in this document.

 Part 178 of the CBP regulations (19 CFR part 178), which lists the information collections contained in the regulations and control numbers assigned by OMB, will be amended accordingly if this proposal is adopted

 This document is being issued in accordance with 19 CFR 0.2(a), which provides that the authority of the Secretary of the Treasury with respect to CBP regulations that are not related to customs revenue functions was transferred to the Secretary of Homeland Security pursuant to section 403(1) of the Homeland Security Act of 2002 and that such regulations are signed by the Secretary of Homeland Security.Start List of Subjects

 - Common carriers